Profile

 SAP Development

 Roles in the SAP ecosystem including ABAP, SAP Fiori, SAPUI5, S/4HANA, BTP, SAP PI and PO, and CDS views.
 Functional module expertise across SD, MM, and FICO is common alongside the development surface.
-The largest enterprise platform track, concentrated in organizations with deep SAP infrastructure.
+Concentrated in organizations with deep SAP infrastructure.

 ERP CustomizationsS/4HANA MigrationsFiori AppsSAP Integrations